Nuclear receptor 4A2

 The nuclear receptor 4A2 (NR4A2) (nuclear receptor subfamily 4 group A member 2) also known as nuclear receptor related 1 protein (NURR1) is a protein that in humans is encoded by the NR4A2 gene.
 NR4A2 is a member of the nuclear receptor family of intracellular transcription factors.

 NR4A2 plays a key role in the maintenance of the dopaminergic system of the brain.
-Mutations in this gene have been associated with disorders related to dopaminergic dysfunction, including Parkinson's disease and schizophrenia.
-Misregulation of this gene may be associated with rheumatoid arthritis.
+Heterozygous loss-of-function variants in NR4A2 cause a rare autosomal dominant condition known as NR4A2-related disorder, which is characterised by developmental delay and intellectual disability, prominent language impairment, and, in a substantial minority, epilepsy and dopa-responsive dystonia or parkinsonism.
+Separately, the gene has been investigated as a susceptibility factor for late-onset Parkinson's disease, but the evidence remains inconclusive.
 Four transcript variants encoding four distinct isoforms have been identified for this gene.
 Additional alternate splice variants may exist, but their full-length nature has not been determined.